-Again, if you think you’re experiencing any of these symptoms, or those commonly associated with dementia, you need to visit your doctor as soon as possible.
+Again, if you think you’re experiencing any of these symptoms, you should visit your doctor as soon as possible.

 Diagnosis & Treatment

-As there is no single test to diagnose dementia with Lewy bodies, your doctor will need to take an assessment of your symptoms and your mental ability.
-Blood tests will also be carried out to rule out other medical conditions which have similar symptoms.
+As there is no single test to diagnose dementia with Lewy bodies, your doctor will need to assess your symptoms and your mental ability.
+You will also have blood tests to rule out other medical conditions with similar symptoms.

-Unfortunately, there is no cure for dementia with Lewy bodies or any treatments which will slow the condition down.
-However, there are treatments available which can help to control some of your symptoms for several years.
+Unfortunately, there is no cure for dementia with Lewy bodies, nor any treatments which will slow the condition down.
+However, there are treatments which can control some symptoms for several years.

-Other medication will also be available to help with any movement problems, depression, disturbed sleep or challenging behaviour changes that you have been suffering from.
+Other medication will also be available to help with any movement problems, depression, disturbed sleep or challenging behaviour changes.
 The common dementia therapies will also be available, such as occupational therapy.

-This type of dementia commonly affects the front and sides of your brain (frontal and temporal lobes) and can lead to problems with your behaviour and language.
-Unlike other types of dementia, Frontotemporal dementia common affects slightly younger people, with most cases being diagnosed in those aged between 45 and 65.
+This is one of the rarer types of dementia.
+Frontotemporal dementia makes up around 5% of dementia cases in the UK.
+This type of dementia commonly affects the front and sides of your brain (frontal and temporal lobes) and can lead to problems with behaviour and language.
+Unlike other types of dementia, frontotemporal dementia usually affects slightly younger people, with most people receiving a diagnosis between 45 and 65.

 The frontal lobes of the brain are responsible for behaviour, problem-solving, planning and the control of your emotions.
-Speech is also controlled by the left frontal lobe.
-The temporal lobes have several different roles, with the left lobe dealing with the meaning of words and names of objects.
-The right temporal lobe is usually involved in recognising faces and familiar objects.
+The left frontal lobe also controls speech.
+The temporal lobes have several different roles.
+The left lobe deals with the meaning of words and names of objects, while the right temporal lobe helps you recognise faces and familiar objects.

-The Alzheimer’s Society explain the causes of Frontotemporal dementia:
+The Alzheimer’s Society explains the causes of Frontotemporal dementia: